Why Am I Blood While Coughing? Haemoptysis Causes & Medical Advice

 What is Haemoptysis?

-Haemoptysis is the term used to describe coughing up blood from the respiratory tract.
+Haemoptysis is the term used to describe blood while coughing from the respiratory tract.
 This blood can appear as streaks in mucus or as larger amounts of pure blood.
 It’s important to distinguish haemoptysis from other conditions, such as vomiting blood (which originates from the stomach) or bleeding from the mouth or throat.
 True haemoptysis indicates a problem within the lungs or airways, and its severity can vary from mild to life-threatening.

-Common Causes of Coughing Up Blood
+Causes of Spitting up Blood

 - Pneumonia: A lung infection caused by bacteria, viruses, or fungi can result in inflammation and bleeding in the lung tissue.